NATS 1023 Introduction to Physiology

 Coordinator Sabine Piller Opens in new window

-Description From 2020 this unit replaces 300818 - Introduction to Physiology.
-This unit introduces the concept of homeostasis and critically examines examples of how the body systems are regulated and homeostatically controlled.
-The unit uses a body-systems approach to examine the physiology of tissues, organs and systems in order to develop an integrated view of the regulated functioning of the human body.
+Description From 2020 this subject replaces 300818 - Introduction to Physiology.
+This subject introduces the concept of homeostasis and critically examines examples of how the body systems are regulated and homeostatically controlled.
+The subject uses a body-systems approach to examine the physiology of tissues, organs and systems in order to develop an integrated view of the regulated functioning of the human body.

 Student Contribution Band HECS Band 2 10cp